iri031/monad/libs/core/src/monad/fiber/fiber.md

    it goes to sleep on a wait channel.
 For performance reasons, the wakeup fiber spins until it is woken up

+### Thread fibers improve code quality

+Although thread fibers were created to avoid rewriting legacy database code, they clean up the implementation significantly.
+Even if there were no legacy database code that needed thread fibers, it might still make good engineering sense to add them, given that they make the implementation easier to understand.

+By modeling the regular thread execution context as a "fake" fiber, we create a nice symmetry in code: both the previous execution context and the next execution context are explicitly modeled as fibers, i.e., there is a `monad_fiber_t` object describing both of them.
+This makes the core implementation (in `fiber.c`) indifferent to the true nature of whether an execution context is "native thread context" or a "real fiber context".
+The details that make the illusion work are moved out of the way, into `fiber_thr.c`.

+In practice, it is always thread fibers that run lightweight scheduling algorithms and call `monad_fiber_run`.
+You could build more complex chains of fibers that call each other, but currently we do not.